DLR-RM/stable-baselines3/README.md

 ## Acknowledgments

-The initial work to develop Stable Baselines3 was partially funded by the project *Reduced Complexity Models* from the *Helmholtz-Gemeinschaft Deutscher Forschungszentren*.
+The initial work to develop Stable Baselines3 was partially funded by the project *Reduced Complexity Models* from the *Helmholtz-Gemeinschaft Deutscher Forschungszentren*, and by the EU's Horizon 2020 Research and Innovation Programme under grant number 951992 ([VeriDream](https://www.veridream.eu/)).

 The original version, Stable Baselines, was created in the [robotics lab U2IS](http://u2is.ensta-paristech.fr/index.php?lang=en) ([INRIA Flowers](https://flowers.inria.fr/) team) at [ENSTA ParisTech](http://www.ensta-paristech.fr/en).